-On December 9, 2014, the IRB Barcelona is going to be awarded with the "HR Excellence in Research" logo.
+On December 9, 2014, IRB Barcelona was awarded with the "HR Excellence in Research" logo

-On 9 December, 2014, IRB Barcelona was awarded the "HR Excellence in Research" logo.
+On 9 December 2014, IRB Barcelona was awarded the "HR Excellence in Research" logo.
 This recognition reflects the commitment of the Institute to continuously improving its human resources policies in line with the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
-The award confirms the efforts of the Institute to ensure fair and transparent recruitment and appraisal procedures.
+The award reflects the efforts of the Institute to ensure fair and transparent recruitment and appraisal procedures.

-In January 2014, a working group involving key institutional stakeholders was set up to study the alignment of IRB Barcelona with the principles of the Charter & Code.
+In 2014, a working group, involving key institutional stakeholders, was set up to study the alignment of IRB Barcelona with the principles of the Charter & Code.
 The Human Resources Strategy for Researchers (HRS4R) was the tool for the working group to put the principles of the Charter & Code into practice.
-This strategy follows 5 steps: gap analysis, action plan, reviewed and acknowledged by the European Commission, self-assessment after 2 years, and external evaluation at least every 4 years.
+After an extensive internal review, IRB Barcelona developed the 2014-2016 Action Plan.

-- Promote the ethics and freedom of research, thus contributing to a better work environment, and ensure that society directly benefits from the research performed at IRB Barcelona.
+- Continuous promotion of ethics and freedom of research, thus contributing to a better working environment and ensuring that society directly benefits from the research performed at IRB Barcelona.

 IRB Barcelona is strongly committed to continuously improving its human resources policies to ensure fair and transparent recruitment and appraisal procedures.